Shreshtha-Garg/buy-me-a-chai/README.md

 # ☕ Buy Me a Chai

-A fun and friendly crowdfunding platform where creators and developers can receive support from fans—just like Patreon or Buy Me a Coffee.
+**Buy Me a Chai** is a fun and friendly crowdfunding platform where creators and developers can receive support from fans—just like Patreon or Buy Me a Coffee.
 Think of it as a digital way to say *"Thanks for your work, here's a chai!"*

 🔗 **Live Demo**: [https://buy-me-a-chai-ten.vercel.app/](https://buy-me-a-chai-ten.vercel.app/)